 Yes, The Neighobourhood Clinic is happy to accept new patients.

 Do you bulk bill?

-The Neighbourhood Clinic is a private practice, however we will bulk bill certain groups including HCC holders and aged pensioners, DVA patients, and some others at the doctor's discretion
+The Neighbourhood Clinic is a private practice, however we may bulk bill certain groups including HCC holders and aged pensioners, DVA patients, and some others at the doctor's discretion.

 How much will it cost me?

 In most cases you will only be out of pocket less than $50.
 In special circumstances your out of pocket fee will be around $20.
 Your Medicare Rebate is transferred directly back into your account before you leave the clinic.

 What days and times is the doctor available?